Frederick Uy, Chair

 Application Procedure for the Preliminary or Professional Clear Credential

-By the end of the fifth week of your final quarter of credential course work, submit an application for the credential in the Office for Student Services, King Hall D2078.
+By the end of the fifth week of your final semester of credential course work, submit an application for the credential in the Office for Student Services, King Hall D2078.

 Elementary Education Programs